husarion/rosbot-xl-autonomy/README.md

 SLAM_MODE=slam docker compose -f compose.sim.webots.yaml up
 ```

-To direct the robot to explore new areas autonomously and create a map (in the `slam` mode) or simply to position itself within an existing map, click on the **[2D Goal Pose]** button in rviz.
-It is important to note that when switching from `slam` to `localization` mode, you should use the **[2D Pose Estimate]** button in Rviz to inform the robot of its location on the map.
+To direct the robot to explore new areas autonomously and create a map (in the `slam` mode) or simply to position itself within an existing map, click on the **[2D Goal Pose]** button in RViz.
+It is important to note that when switching from `slam` to `localization` mode, you should use the **[2D Pose Estimate]** button in RViz to inform the robot of its location on the map.